krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 When it comes to object on heap we have two points of view:

 * we can check where object is located on heap using heap dump,
-* or we can find stacktrace of thread that creates those objects using allocation profiler.
+* or we can find the stack trace of the thread creating those objects using allocation profiler.
-* or we can find stacktrace of thread that creates humongous objects by tracing JVM internal calls.
+* or we can find the stack trace of the thread creating those objects by tracing JVM internal calls.

-Since we want to find where _humongous objects_ are created, the second and third option is more suitable, but there are situations where heap dump is "good enough".
+Since we want to find where _humongous objects_ are created, the second, and the third option are more suitable, but there are situations where heap dump is "good enough".

 ## Allocation profiler